yogeshmpandey/yogeshmpandey.github.io/_posts/2016-05-10-Climbing-Churdhar.md

 >Some Rest

 After two hours we reached teesri which is the second base camp to the summit.
 We were waking at a moderate pace and had covered only 12 km in the last 6 hours.
-Someone has rightly said *A km in mountain is equal to three in plains*.
+Someone has rightly said " *A km in mountain is equal to three in plains* ".

 <img src="http://i.imgur.com/dw1EIP1.jpg" alt ="">

 >Reaching Teesri

 It was growing darker and we had planned to reach the summit before the day goes down.
-According to our estimate, we had to climb 5 kilometres from the second base camp. first three kilometres from the second base camp were easy, but later the elevation became steep and the trail became confusing.
+According to our estimate, we had to climb 5 kilometres from the second base camp.
+The first three kilometres from the second base camp were easy, but later the elevation became steep and the trail became confusing.
 There was no one around and the trail was also broken.
 There was no signs of people, however chocolate wrappers and empty Gatorade bottles gave us the hint that we were on the right track.

 <img src="http://i.imgur.com/LrIphld.jpg" alt ="">